zbirenbaum/copilot.lua/README.md

 You have to run the `require("copilot").setup(options)` function in order to start Copilot.
 If no options are provided, the defaults are used.

-Because the copilot server takes some time to start up, it is recommend that you lazy load copilot.
+Because the copilot server takes some time to start up, it is recommended that you lazy load copilot.
 For example:

 ```lua